alexzshl/vscode-taskhere/README.md

 Load VSCode Tasks to Status Bar

+Version-3.0.0 starts to use the new configuration form, the previous users please try to migrate.
+If there is any inconvenience, please forgive me

 This extension evolved from *extension:actboy168.tasks*

-Version-3.0.0 starts to use the new configuration form, the previous users please try to migrate.
-If there is any inconvenience, please forgive me.

 ## Preview